vuejs/v2.vuejs.org/source/api/index.md

 - **Usage:**

-  Broadcast an event that propagates downward to all descendents of the current instance.
-Since the descendents expand into multiple sub-trees, the event propagation will follow many different "paths".
+  Broadcast an event that propagates downward to all descendants of the current instance.
+Since the descendants expand into multiple sub-trees, the event propagation will follow many different "paths".
 The propagation for each path will stop when a listener callback is fired along that path, unless the callback returns `true`.

 - **Example:**